-By Daniel A. Ollendorf, PhD, Director of Value Measurement & Global Health Initiatives
+By Dan Ollendorf, PhD, Director of Value Measurement & Global Health Initiatives

 The buzz from last month’s WHO Global Conference on Primary Health Care in Astana, Kazakhstan is still reverberating.
 The meeting’s primary purpose was to confirm a worldwide commitment to primary care as the cornerstone of universal health coverage, a commitment first made 40 years earlier with the Alma-Ata Declaration.
 The Astana conference endorsed a new declaration that reconfirms that original commitment, and makes strong statements about bold political choices, sustainable strategies, use of innovative technologies, education and capacity-building, and priority investments in primary care.